-Daily music practice engenders an awareness of one’s own power to influence change, and leads to a greater empathy and curiosity about the world.
+Daily music practice causes an awareness of one’s own power to influence change, and leads to a greater empathy and curiosity about the world.

 Each year students, faculty, and staff participate in an Oxfam Hunger Banquet and reflect upon the reality of global food insecurity.
 Teachers create activities to focus on the causes and current statistics around the globe before the event, and lead discussions afterward to reflect upon our experience and develop action plans.

 In the true spirit of teamwork, all of our school events are driven by a strong volunteer effort.
 In addition to our Volunteer Coordinator, each grade has a designated Room Parent.
 Families work closely with teachers and administration to facilitate field trips, concert receptions, and school celebrations.

 Sharing Music with Others